v-barbosavaz/DataEngineerTools/3Mongo/README.rst

     show collections

     .. role:: red

-    An example of using :red:`interpreted text`
+    This text is :red:`colored red` and so is :red:`this`

 À vous de jouer !